High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Dimension Reduction for the Conditional Density

-Theorem \ref{TH:main1} shows that with some suitably chosen $\varsigma_{n}$, the proposed test statistic $\mathcal{\hat{T}} _{nl}$ can separate the relevant variables from irrelevant variables with high probability.
+for some positive $C_{3}$ and $C_{4}$. \end{enumerate} \end{theorem} Theorem \ref{TH:main1} shows that with some suitably chosen $\varsigma_{n}$, the proposed test statistic $\mathcal{\hat{T}}_{nl}$ can separate the relevant variables from irrelevant variables with high probability.
 However, there is some power loss up to $\sqrt{\kappa_{n}\log n}$.
 The error bound is directly linked to $\delta$.
 The larger $\delta$ or more restrictive moment conditions are, the sharper the bound becomes.
 There is some middle ground where our procedure is silent.
 Built on Theorem \ref{TH:main1}, the theorem below shows the properties of our screening procedure in terms of TPR$_{n}$ and FDR$_{n}$.

 \begin{theorem} Suppose Assumption \ref{A:main} holds.
-Let $\varsigma _{n}=C_{\varsigma}\sqrt{\kappa_{n}\log n}$ for some positive $C_{\varsigma}$.
+Let $\varsigma_{n}=C_{\varsigma}\sqrt{\kappa_{n}\log n}$ for some positive $C_{\varsigma}$.
 Then

 and